Noah0217/SQL-terminal-employee-tracker/README.md

-# SQL Terminal Employee Table Tracker
+# SQL Terminal Employee Tracker

 <h2>Description<br><h4>A terminal based application used to create and track employees, assign roles, department, salary and manager to any employee added to the database.